elastic/kibana/rfcs/text/0017_url_service.md

 Currently, the Short URL Service is implemented on top of `url` type saved object on the server-side.
-However, it only exposes the HTTP endpoints, it does not expose any API on the server for the server-side plugins to consume; on the client-side there is not plugin API either, developers need to manually execute HTTP requests.
+However, it only exposes the HTTP endpoints, it does not expose any API on the server for the server-side plugins to consume; on the client-side there is no plugin API either, developers need to manually execute HTTP requests.

 The URL Generator Service is only available on the client-side, there is no way